Psychiatric Mental Health Nurse Practitioner Certificate (Post-Master's)

 Admission Requirements

-In addition to the general admission requirements for the graduate programs at D'Youville College, applicants to the post-master's certificate in psychiatric mental health nurse practitioner must present the following:
+In addition to the general admission requirements for the graduate programs at D'Youville University, applicants to the post-master's certificate in psychiatric mental health nurse practitioner must present the following:

 1. Completed online graduate application for admissions (no application fee).

-2. Completed masters of science degree in nursing from a CCNE or NLNAC (ACEN) accredited program at a college or university in the US (or by the CNO in Ontario).
+2. Completed masters of science degree in nursing from an approved or accredited program.

 4. All official graduate transcripts.
 If health assessment, pathophysiology, and pharmacology courses were taken at the undergraduate level those official transcripts must be submitted.